kohler/hotcrp/devel/apidoc/comments.md

 * param ?if_unmodified_since string: Reject the delete if the comment has been modified since this time (a Unix timestamp, matching the comment’s `modified_at`, or `0`).
-* param ?dry_run boolean: True checks the request but does not delete.
+* param ?dry_run dry_run_mode: True checks the request but does not delete; `if_warning` deletes only if there are no errors or warnings.
 * param ?notify boolean: False disables email notifications.
 Ignored unless the caller administers the submission.

     * default true